a-shalda/bricks/README.md

 https://a-shalda.github.io/bricks/

-Note: This is frontend only, I'm planning to add backend soon.

 ## A fully responsive website where customers can shop for building materials.

 When shopping for fasade materials, customers usually have a volume in square meters (m2).
 E.g. I have a fasade of 50 m2 that I want to clad with brick slips.
 But companies do not sell by m2, they sell by packs.
 There can be 0.59 m2 in a pack, or 1.23 m2, and this makes the shopping experience confusing, since for every product the customer needs to calculate the number of packs themselves.